magcraft/sqlcmd/README.md

 ### What is this repository for? ###

 * Quick summary
-  This is my study project SQL console client
+  This is my console SQL client project
 * Version
   beta